maxwell-wellman/deadhead/README.md

-Deadhead is a management system for Ruby scripts in RPG Maker VX Ace.
+DeadHead is a management system for Ruby scripts in RPG Maker VX Ace.
 Currently, only Windows is supported.

 To get started, create a new entry in Scripts and paste the following code: